Sip on the sweet, woodsy flavors of fall with this Homemade Apple Cider. It’s made with loads of apples and oranges and wintery spices!

 Hot apple cider goes heavy on the fruit and easy on the method.
 Load up on apples and spices, because this is where the bulk of your flavor will come from!
 We will also add brown sugar and oranges for a bit of extra sweet tanginess.

-- Apples: First up, you’ll need 10 apples.
+- Apples: First up, you’ll need 10 apples (about 3 to 4 pounds of apples).
 Go for assorted colors to get the most flavor!
 I like to use a mix of honey crisp, gala, granny smith, etc.

 - Oranges: 2 oranges will add a nice tanginess.
 Remove the peels for extra sweet, citrus flavor, or leave it on for a touch of bitterness.

 - Cinnamon Sticks: For a cozy spiced flavor, include 4 cinnamon sticks.